 100% free • No obligation • Takes under 2 minutes

-- Vehicle tracker subscriptions cost £6–£25/vehicle/month - hardware is often free or subsidised on 12–36 month contracts
+- Vehicle tracker subscriptions cost £6 to £30 per vehicle per month - hardware is often included or leased on 12 to 36-month contracts

-- Factor in hardware, contract length, and end-of-term costs - a £6/month provider with £200 hardware costs more in year one than £15/month all-in
+- Factor in hardware, contract length, and end-of-term costs - a £6/month provider with £200 hardware can cost more in year one than a £15/month all-in plan

-- Fuel savings of 10–15% pay for tracking within 6–12 months - route optimisation and idle-time alerts deliver the fastest measurable ROI
+- Fuel savings of 10 to 15% pay for tracking within 3 to 6 months - route optimisation and idle-time alerts deliver the fastest measurable ROI

 - Compare 3-year total cost of ownership - monthly subscription + hardware + installation + any end-of-contract charges